-(1) Contracting with Tribes Directly - The authority Caltrans uses to contract with tribes directly comes from California Streets and Highways Code section 94.
-Caltrans requires tribes to provide a limited waiver of sovereign immunity that is very specifically limited in scope and in time to only apply to the grant contract itself (and to any possible audits).
-The RGA boilerplate template for Native American Tribal Governments is available upon request to help weigh the options for contracting with Caltrans.

-- (2) Partnering with a Regional Agency Another mechanism for contracting with Caltrans is to collaborate with an MPO or RTPA.
+- (1) Contracting with Tribes Directly The authority Caltrans uses to contract with tribes directly comes from California Streets and Highways Code section 94.
+Caltrans no longer requires tribes to provide a limited waiver of sovereign immunity with an RGA unless requested by a tribe.
+The RGA boilerplate template for Native American Tribal Governments is available upon request. - (2) Partnering with a Regional Agency Another mechanism for contracting with Caltrans is to collaborate with an MPO or RTPA with a current MFTA.
 Caltrans can pass through grant funding to tribes for planning projects where options or time are limited.
-This option uses the three-part contract, MFTA/OWP/OWPA, and is usually the quickest option to allow planning projects to get started. - (3) Transferring Funds Pursuant to 23 U.S.C.
-202(a)(9) Section 202(a)(9) of title 23, United States Code encourages cooperation between States and Tribes by allowing any funds received from a State, county, or local government to be credited to appropriations available for the Tribal Transportation Program (TTP).
+This option uses the three-part contract, MFTA/OWP/OWPA, and is usually the quickest option to allow planning projects to get started.

+(3) Transferring Funds Pursuant to 23 U.S.C.
+202(a)(9) - Section 202(a)(9) of title 23, United States Code encourages cooperation between States and Tribes by allowing any funds received from a State, county, or local government to be credited to appropriations available for the Tribal Transportation Program (TTP).
 One potential source of such funding is funds apportioned or allocated to a State under title 23.
 Section 104(f)(3) allows the Secretary of Transportation to, at the request of a State, transfer among States, or to the FHWA, funds that have been so apportioned or allocated.
 This provision, used in conjunction with the authority under 23 U.S.C.
 209(a)(9), allows State funds to be transferred to FHWA, which in turn would provide the funds to the specified Tribe.